abhinaya-03/Dance-Connect/README.md

 # 💃 DanceConnect

 Welcome to **DanceConnect**, your all-in-one platform for dance tutorials, events, and community engagement!
 This project is designed to connect dancers of all levels and provide a space to learn, share, and celebrate the art of dance.
+I designed this website out of my deep love for dancing, particularly Indian fusion dance, as a way to celebrate both my culture and my passion for movement and expression.

 ---